 Janette Sebring Lowrey, Feeling Poky

 Orange, on the Sabine River, which is the border between Texas and Louisiana, is the area where the author of possibly the best-selling children’s book of all time grew up.
 Who knew The Poky Little Puppy would set a record like that?
-Maybe the relaxed attitude came from Janette Sebring Lowrey’s childhood enjoying the peaceful Sabine River setting, which now offers families a boardwalk to stroll along.
+Maybe the relaxed attitude came from Janette Sebring Lowrey’s childhood enjoying the peaceful Sabine River setting, which now offers families a boardwalk to stroll.

-Interestingly, the book that immortalized her name was first published when she was 50 years old and the mother of one teenage son.
+Interestingly, the children’s book that immortalized her name was first published when she was 50 years old and the mother of one teenage son.
 Read more about Janette Sebring Lowrey (1892-1986) here: penguinrandomhouse.com.